WBCD 2026 Competition Track

 The competition time limit is 20 minutes.
 Teams perform Steps 1 → 2 → 3 in order as one round.
 After completing a round, the workspace is reset and the next round begins.
 The goal is to complete as many rounds as possible.

 - Mandatory sequence: All three steps must be attempted per round — you cannot skip a step or reorder them.
+A new round cannot begin until the current round's Step 3 is completed or attempted.

 - Reset Time: Time spent resetting the workspace between rounds is excluded from the 20-minute window.